 Of the two, the Series 3 has a simpler interface but offers excellent contrast as it uses the black and neon green combo.

-The first generation S3 shaver uses a very basic battery indicator, while the second generation S3, has a better looking three-bar gauge that tells you the level of the battery.
+The first generation S3 shaver uses a simple battery indicator, while the second generation S3, has a better looking three-bar gauge that tells you the level of the battery.

 With the S5, Braun provides more information on its LED display.